electric-cloud/HTMLParameterPanel/README.md

 ### Known issues:

  * Credential parameters are not yet supported
- * Select parmeters only support "short" list aka choice1|choice2|choice3
+ * Select parameters only support "short" list aka choice1|choice2|choice3
- * Tooltips (description) are not yet implemented
  * Javascript does not seem to work